 Hypotonia can be triggered by a problem with the nervous system or muscular system.
-Sometimes it is the result of injury, illness, or an inherited disorder.
-Some causes may not be identified.
+Sometimes it’s the result of an injury, illness, or inherited disorder.
+Sometimes a cause is never identified.

 Some children are born with hypotonia that is not related to a separate condition.
 This is called benign congenital hypotonia.
 Physical, occupational, and speech therapy can help your child gain muscle tone and stay on track with development.
-Some children with benign congenital hypotonia have minor developmental delays or learning disabilities that continue through childhood.
+Some children with benign congenital hypotonia have minor developmental delays or learning disabilities.
+These disabilities may continue through childhood.

-Hypotonia can be caused by underlying conditions that affect the brain, central nervous system, or muscles.
-These include:
+Hypotonia can be caused by conditions that affect the brain, central nervous system, or muscles.
+These conditions include:

 - cerebral palsy

-- brain damage (often due to lack of oxygen at birth)
+- brain damage, which can be caused by lack of oxygen at birth

 - muscular dystrophy